Top >> Comets & Meteors (Index) Site Map Feedback

 Comet Tsuchinshan-ATLAS (C/2023A3 Tsuchinshan-ATLAS)

 This is a new comet discovered at Tsuchinshan chinese national observatory and Asteroid Terrestrial-Impact Last Alert System (ATLAS) search program operated by Hawaii Univ. on Jan 9 and Feb 22, 2023, respectively.
-This comet is expected to approach the Sun to within 0.4 a.u. by the end of September 2024, and it is anticipated to brighten to a maximum magnitude of 0.
+This comet approached the Sun to within 0.4 a.u. by the end of September 2024, and it brightened to a maximum magnitude of 0.

 Comet PanSTARRS (C/2021S3 PanSTARRS)

 This is a newly discovered comet on Sep 24, 2021 by PanSTARRS-1 telescope in Maui, Hawaii.
-It will become visible in Japan around the beginning of 2024, and will ascend northward along the Milky Way in the summer sky, spanning from late winter to early spring.
+It became visible in Japan around the beginning of 2024, and ascended northward along the Milky Way in the summer sky, spanning from late winter to early spring.

 Early morning of Mar 9, 2024, 112KB